Background pattern

 Figure L

-Hold the syringe with the needle upwards.
+To remove air bubbles from the pre-filled syringe, hold the syringe with the needle facing upwards.

 Figure M

-Step 6: Administer the injection
+Step 6: Administer the Injection

 There are two different ways (routes) to inject MIRCERA into your body.
 Follow the recommendations given by the healthcare professional on how to inject MIRCERA.

-Subcutaneous route:
+Subcutaneous Route:

 If you have been advised to inject MIRCERA under the skin, administer the dose as described below.